|

 original studio portrait, a clipped version being used for the home page of

 this site.
 You can view the full version under Images.
-Importantly, though,
+Importantly, though, on

-on the verso is written, '17
+the verso is written, '17 years old Ballerina

-years old Ballerina just signed with MGM, after been applauded by Broadway
+just signed with MGM, after been applauded by Broadway audiences.'
+This gave me a vital starting

-Most likely the studio portrait was taken early 1943, by which time Ms
+Most likely the studio portrait was

-LaVelle would have gone through the studio grooming process and been added to the
+taken early 1943, by which time Ms LaVelle would have gone through the studio

-roster of MGM lovelies.
-It stacks up with the production dates for her first
+grooming process and been added to the roster of MGM lovelies.
+It stacks up

-film, April - August 1943.
+with the production dates for her first film, April - August 1943.

 Story